k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/Installation.md

 ### **Step 1**: Install and Validate Docker and Docker Compose Runtime

-If Docker has not already been installed on your machine, please refer to the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/6-Docker-Compose.html">Docker and Docker Compose Installation</a> topic.
+If Docker has not already been installed on your machine, please refer to the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/6-Docker-Compose.html">Docker and Docker Compose Installation</a> topic.

 The easiest and recommended way to get Docker Compose is to install Docker Desktop.
 Docker Desktop includes Docker Compose, Docker Engine, and Docker CLI, and all prerequisites for Compose.
-Please also refer to the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/6-Docker-Compose.html">Docker and Docker Compose Installation</a> topic.
+Please also refer to the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/6-Docker-Compose.html">Docker and Docker Compose Installation</a> topic.

+> Docker Desktop includes Docker Compose plugin by default starting with version 2.x.
+Please ensure you're using the plugin-based Compose implementation and not the deprecated Python-based docker-compose utility.

 ### **Step 2**: Setup

-After installing a Git client on your machine, you must “clone” the K2view Blueprints to "download" them.
+You can download the distribution (recommended) or use Git, “clone” the K2view Blueprints to "download" them.
 These blueprints incorporate the Fabric Docker Compose Runtime installation files.
 The K2view Blueprints are hosted on GitHub.com (Internet access is required).

-Where you clone the files depends on the operating system you use.
-There are different instructions depending if you are using Linux or MacOS, than those for Microsoft Windows.
+Where you download or clone the files depends on the operating system you use.
+There are different instructions depending on whether you are using Linux or MacOS, than those for Microsoft Windows.

 Please note that persistent files created by Fabric Web Studio and the database instance you install will host their data in your installation directory's "persistent-data" folder (e.g., K2view/Studio/persistent-data).
 Your Fabric Space's data is stored in the persistent-data/spacename directory.
 The respective space's directory will contain data if you create multiple spaces.
 The location of the persistent data directory is configured in the `.env` file and set by default to be in the Fabric Web Studio installation directory.
 This is a per-space configuration.